 The chat box in the Cambly Classroom offers a translation tool to help you better communicate with beginner-level students!
 We suggest always saying and repeating the word, phrase or question in English first, then typing it into the chat box for translation.
 After translating it for the student, it's a good idea to have them repeat it back to you again in English!

 Be patient and use positive reinforcement

 As teachers and tutors, patience is key!
 Especially when working with beginners.
 Keep in mind that this may be the student's very first time talking to a native English speaker, and they will rely on you to put them at ease and help them overcome their fears!
-Whether it's a 30-minute lesson or a 5-minute free trial, we encourage you to practice patience while also encouraging the student as much as you can.
+Whether it's a 30-minute lesson or a trial call, we encourage you to practice patience while also encouraging the student as much as you can.
 Offering compliments and positive feedback will help them feel more comfortable!

 Cover basic topics / Keep it simple

 Beginners may have difficulty forming full sentences or using correct grammar.
 It's best to go over a basic topic and keep the lesson as simple as possible so they don't feel overwhelmed.
 Below we have listed some examples of basic topics you can cover with beginner students:

 You can also find a game for beginners under the Speaking Games in Cambly Courses!